 An Eclectic Approach

 One option for education reform is to break apart the system that we currently have and to allow greater freedom for local schools and teachers to craft options that work for them.
-One thing that this would do immediately is remove standardization from the equation.
-As I note often in this space, standardization is the antithesis of an economy built on innovation, and we can no-longer afford to support a system that focuses on the former at the expense of the latter.
+One thing that this would do immediately removes standardization from the equation.
+As I note often in this space, standardization is the antithesis of an economy built on innovation, and we can no longer afford to support a system that focuses on the former at the expense of the latter.

 A second function that this eclecticizing of the educational system would accomplish would be for specific schools, areas or even (gasp!) industries to cater what schools in their areas teach in order to best fulfill the needs of the local economy.
 While I don’t advocate the training of drones for an automobile factory, for example, I do advocate the concept of basing a curriculum on automotive engineering as a way of moving people into the pipeline to participate in a significant segment of a local economy.
 This is a method that is similar to that already employed in some community college programs.